icarusfactor/Mastodon-install-on-cPanel/README.md

 ```

 Step 10:
+Inside WHM/cPanel you can create a separate cPanel account with different user or in this example as a sub-directory of the primary account.
+Follow the below breadcrumb path in WHM/cPanel to create it.
+WHM -> List Accounts -> User cPanel -> Domains -> Create A New Domain.
+Here we will enter the fully qualified domain name,in my case. *masotodon.spotcheckit.org*
+Then click "Submit"

+Step 10:

 Now switch to the home directory of the Mastodon user and clone the application repository files from Github.
 ```